Multimodal Transformer Distillation for Audio-Visual Synchronization: Introduction

 \section{Introduction}

 The audio-visual synchronization task is to determine whether the mouth movements and speech in the video are synchronized.
-An out-off-sync video may cause error in many task, such as audio-visual user authentication \cite{aides2016text}, dubbing \cite{prajwal2020lip}, lip reading \cite{chung2019perfect}, and audio-visual source separation \cite{afouras2020self, owens2018audio, zhu2022visually, pan2022selective}.
-And an audio-visual synchronization model often acts as an indispensable front-end model for these downstream tasks.
+An out-off-sync video may cause errors in many tasks, such as audio-visual user authentication \cite{aides2016text}, dubbing \cite{prajwal2020lip}, lip reading \cite{chung2019perfect}, active speaker detection \cite{tao2021someone, 10022646}, and audio-visual source separation \cite{afouras2020self, owens2018audio, zhu2022visually, pan2022selective}.
+An audio-visual synchronization model often acts as an indispensable front-end model for these downstream tasks.
 Various downstream tasks often run on mobile devices and require small model sizes and fast inference speed.
-Smaller model sizes and faster inference speed to ensure user experience, such as correcting the synchronization error of user-generated videos on mobile phones or performing audio-visual user authentication on finance mobile applications \cite{aides2016text}.
+Smaller model sizes and faster inference speed are required to ensure user experience, such as correcting the synchronization error of user-generated videos on mobile phones or performing audio-visual user authentication on finance mobile applications \cite{aides2016text}.
 To work with these applications, a lightweight audio-visual synchronization model is worth exploring.

 A typical framework for audio-visual synchronization tasks is estimating the similarity between audio and visual segments.
 SyncNet \cite{chung2016out} introduced a two-stream architecture to estimate the cross-modal feature similarities, which is trained to maximize the similarities between features of the in-sync audio-visual segments and minimize the similarities between features of the out-of-sync audio-visual segments.
 Perfect Match (PM) \cite{chung2019perfect, chung2020perfect} optimizes the relative similarities between multiple audio features and one visual feature with a multi-way matching objective function.
-Audio-Visual Synchronisation with Transformers (AVST) \cite{chen2021audio} and VocaLiST \cite{kadandale2022vocalist}, the current SOTA models, incorporate Transformers \cite{vaswani2017attention} to learn the multi-modal interaction and classify directly if a given audio-visual pair is synchronised or not, which results in an excellent performance.
-However, both AVST and VocaLiST require large memory and high computing cost.
-The limitations make these models unsuitable for edge-device computation.
+Audio-Visual Synchronisation with Transformers (AVST) \cite{chen2021audio} and VocaLiST \cite{kadandale2022vocalist}, the current state-of-the-art (SOTA) models, which incorporate Transformers \cite{vaswani2017attention} to learn the multi-modal interaction and classify directly if a given audio-visual pair is synchronized or not, resulting in an excellent performance.
+However, both AVST and VocaLiST require large memory and high computing costs, making these models unsuitable for edge-device computation.